digitvesper/one-host-mpi-cluster/README.md

 ## MPI Container Cluster with `docker-compose`

-While containers can in principle be started manually via `docker run`, we suggest that your use [Docker Compose](https://docs.docker.com/compose/), a simple command-line tool to define and run multi-container applications.
+Simple command-line tool to define and run multi-container applications.
 We provide a sample `docker-compose.yml` file in the repository:

 ```
 version: "3"